If you’re looking for the perfect escape from the Catalonian capital, then you cannot go wrong with heading on a Montserrat day trip from Barcelona.

 The Funicular of Santa Cova takes travellers to the Holy Cave, where the Black Madonna on display in the Basilica was supposedly discovered.
 There is also a chapel and a sculpture park in this area.
 The Funicular of Sant Joan transports adventurous visitors high into the mountains where there are many trails and climbing routes.

-Take a Hike: St. Micheal’s Cross, Sant Jeroni
+Take a Hike: St. Michael’s Cross, Sant Jeroni

 If hiking in the Montserrat mountains appeals to you, there are many different trail options of varying difficulty to choose from.
-One of the most easy and popular hikes is to Sant Miquel’s Cross.
+One of the easiest and most popular hikes is to Sant Miquel’s Cross.
 The trail begins at the Santa Cova funicular station and is about 20 minutes each way.

 Visit the local market stalls